GARDENING BASICS

 In our six-part series, we explore the benefits of creating a safe space for local pollinators in your backyard.

-hand digging in potting soil
+potting soil ingredients

 Whether you are growing plants in containers or outdoors, making your own potting soil is cheaper and more rewarding than using expensive commercial brands.
 Plus, you have more control over the contents and properties of your soil, which goes a long way to helping your plants grow.